JKobygold/ety-mod-ology/README.md

 Term:**ety-mod-ology**

-**Definition**: A neologism/non-word for the study of how one can build models of semantic content with etymological play.
+**Definition**: A neologism/non-word for the study of how one can build models of semantic content with etymology.
 _________________________________________________

 **Description of purpose**